bryaneadams/myblog/content/post/2019-10-16-cnn-with-keras.md

 ### Add an output layer for the 10 categories

-We are adding 10 nodes in the output layer becuase there are 10 numbers `(0-9)`
+We are adding 10 nodes in the output layer because there are 10 numbers `(0-9)`

 ```python